 The head of state is the President, elected by the Riigikogu for a five-year term.
 The President has, in addition to symbolic functions, representational tasks and formal domestic duties, a string of rights and obligations that afford him the independent right to speak in political life.
-Toomas-Hendrik Ilves, the current President of Estonia was elected by an electoral college on 23 September 2006 and re-elected for the second five-year term in Riigikogu on the 29th of August 2011.
+Kersti Kaljulaid, the current President of Estonia was elected by the Riigikogu on 3 October 2016.

 The government carries out the country’s domestic and foreign policy, shaped by parliament; it directs and co-ordinates the work of government institutions and bears full responsibility for everything occurring within the authority of executive power.
 The government, headed by the Prime Minister, thus represents the political leadership of the country and makes decisions in the name of the whole executive power.
 The head of the Government, the Prime Minister, is appointed by the President and approved by the Riigikogu.

 Estonia joined the European Union on the 1st of May 2004 together with nine other new member states.
 Estonia has 6 representatives in the European Parliament.